 FAMRI funds research to scientists, physicians, and Centers of Excellence at prestigious institutions worldwide, and has created bridges for cooperation and collaboration among the projects it funds.
 New discoveries from the funded research have furthered understanding and diagnoses of the illnesses affecting the non-smoker from tobacco exposure, and have demonstrated promise in treating chronic and acute disorders relating to such diseases.
 Studies in early diagnosis have actually saved patients’ lives.

 FAMRI’s Board of Trustees consists of a majority of flight attendants who collectively have over 150 years of flying experience in airline cabins.
 The Board is unique as it is hands-on in the activities of the Foundation.
 The American Institute of Biological Sciences (AIBS) conducts stringent peer review to determine eligibility of scientific grant applications.
 A Medical Advisory Board made up of world renowned physicians guides the Board in its grant-making decisions.
-A Lay Advisory Board of distinguished individuals who, while not possessing medical degrees, have made positive contributions toward improving the health of their fellow citizens by helping to eliminate tobacco smoke in public places, also advises the Trustees.
+FAMRI also uses the expertise of lay advisors, individuals not possessing medical degrees, who have made positive contributions toward improving the health of their fellow citizens by helping to eliminate tobacco smoke in public places.

 The impact of FAMRI-funded research publications ranks #2 when compared to global scientific research institutions.
 The scientific literature produced inspires future action to bring awareness of the continuing detrimental effects of exposure to tobacco smoke.